Regulation of Medicine

 - Implement a Data Breach Response Plan - An incident response plan is crucial in responding to a data breach.
 Implementing an incident response plan effectively requires running routine practice drills so medical staff can act immediately upon notification of a data breach.
 Activating the incident response plan requires good communication internally and externally.
-The healthcare organization’s incident response plan should already have a point of contact assigned for communication purposes.
-The point of contact can gather statements from the third party about the data breach, update internal staff on the breach, and handle pre-planned statements to update patients whose information may be compromised.
+The healthcare organization’s data breach incident response plan should already have a point of contact assigned for communication purposes.
+The point of contact can gather statements from the third party about the data breach, update internal staff on the breach and handle pre-planned statements to update patients whose information may be compromised.
 If the data breach affects the healthcare organization, implementing the incident response plan involves containing the data breach from your end as set out in the data breach incident response plan.
 Once the third party or healthcare organization has contained the data breach, then follow the next steps in your incident response plan.

-The HIPAA Breach Notification Rule and the HIPAA Privacy Rule govern the federal disclosure requirements about an alleged breach for most healthcare organizations.
-MagMutual has created a HIPAA toolkit for its policyholders, including a breach notification analysis, which can be found here.
+The HIPAA Breach Notification Rule and the HIPAA Privacy Rule govern federal disclosure requirements about an alleged breach for most healthcare organizations.
+MagMutual has created a HIPAA toolkit for its policyholders, including a data breach notification analysis, which can be found here.

-Even if third parties were the subject of a data breach, healthcare organizations and third parties still must demonstrate that the use or disclosure of protected health information (PHI) did not result in a “breach,” as defined in the HIPAA regulations.
+Even if third parties were the subject of a data breach, healthcare organizations and third parties still must demonstrate that the use or disclosure of protected health information (PHI) did not result in a breach as defined in HIPAA regulations.
 To determine whether a breach occurred, organizations must consider the following factors:

-2. Who was the unauthorized person who used PHI?
+- Who was the unauthorized person who used PHI?

-3. To whom was the disclosure made?
+- To whom was the disclosure made?

-4. Was PHI actually acquired or viewed?
+- Was PHI actually acquired or viewed?

-5. What was the extent to which the risk to PHI has been mitigated?
+- What was the extent to which the risk to PHI has been mitigated?

-Under HIPAA, business associates (third parties) must notify covered entities (healthcare organizations) of a breach within 60 days of discovering the breach.
+Under HIPAA, business associates (third parties) must notify covered entities (healthcare organizations) of a HIPAA data breach within 60 days of discovering the breach.
 Organizations must notify individuals whose information was affected by the data breach.
 Disclosure requirements to the media and HHS also depend on the nature and extent of the breach.

 The HIPAA Security Rule requires healthcare organizations to conduct risk assessments to security systems and report their findings.
 The Security Rule also requires organizations to have a contingency plan in place for responding to disruptions to EHR.

-If you are unsure about which disclosure requirements apply, consider reaching out to MagMutual or your internal HIPAA Compliance Officer, or engaging an outside attorney.
+If you are unsure about which disclosure requirements apply, consider reaching out to MagMutual or your internal HIPAA compliance officer or engaging an outside attorney.

-b.
-State and Local Disclosure Requirements
+State and Local Disclosure Requirements for HIPAA Data Breaches

-Healthcare organizations may also have to consider state and local laws in the event of a data breach caused by a third party.
+Healthcare organizations may also have to consider state and local laws in the event of a HIPAA data breach caused by a third party.
 State and local laws may have shorter reporting times than federal laws.
-These requirements may apply depending on what information the state law protects, what industries the state law applies to, and the size and extent of the data breach.
+These requirements may apply depending on the information the state law protects, industries the state law applies to, and the size and extent of the data breach.
 A state-by-state chart of disclosure requirements can be found here.

 Obtain a Root-Cause Analysis of the Data Breach from the Third-Party Vendor

-After the third-party vendor or IT system provider has contained the data breach, organizations should obtain a root-cause analysis of the data breach from the affected third party.
+After the third-party vendor or IT system provider has contained the data breach, organizations should obtain a root-cause analysis from the affected third party.

 Healthcare organizations should treat third-party risk as their own risk.
 Therefore, organizations should require third parties to maintain compliance with security requirements under applicable privacy and security laws.
-Compliance with security requirements should include assurance from third parties that their security systems comply with applicable federal, state, and local privacy and security laws.
+Compliance with security requirements should include assurance from third parties that their security systems comply with applicable federal, state and local privacy and security laws.

 First, healthcare organizations must identify their third parties.
 Many third parties also subcontract their services to other third parties.
 And smaller arrangements may hold higher risk than larger arrangements.

-Healthcare organizations should interview and audit their third parties.
+- Monitoring Third Parties - Healthcare organizations should interview and audit their third parties.
 These interviews and audits will help assess third parties’ security standards and best practices to determine if they meet the organization’s standards.
-MagMutual has guidance for what questions organizations should ask their IT vendors about their cybersecurity.
+MagMutual offers guidance concerning questions organizations should ask their IT vendors about their cybersecurity.
 Healthcare organizations should also monitor data entering and leaving the organization.
 They should ensure data, like PHI, is encrypted to and from third parties.

 Ensure that All Third Parties Are Operating with Similar Security Controls

 Personal devices can create problems for healthcare organizations because they may not be as secure as organization-approved devices.
 Similar security controls allow organizations to control security measures.